-On October 21, 2020, PayPal announced the launch of a new service enabling its customers to buy, hold and sell Bitcoin and other cryptocurrencies directly from their PayPal account.
+On October 21, 2020, PayPal announced the launch of PayPal cryptocurrency service enabling its customers to buy, hold and sell bitcoin and other cryptocurrencies directly from their PayPal account.
 PayPal is an American online payment and money transfer platform.

 PayPal has obtained a conditional cryptocurrency license, called “Bitlicence,” from the New York State Department of Financial Services.
 The license will initially allow purchases of Bitcoin, Ethereum, Bitcoin Cash and Litecoin.
 You can buy your BTC’s with paypal directly through Paxful.

 PayPal hopes the service will encourage global use of virtual coins and prepare its network for new digital currencies that may be developed by central banks and corporations.

 PayPal crypto will work with the Paxos Trust Company, an American provider of cryptocurrency products and services to provide this service.
 To help account holders understand the crypto ecosystem, risks and opportunities, PayPal will provide them with educational content.

 According to PayPal’s announcement, Cryptocurrency payments on PayPal will be settled using fiat currencies, such as the U.S. dollar, meaning merchants will not receive payments in virtual coins.

 The service will start in the coming weeks with U.S. account holders.
 It will then expand to Venmo, PayPal’s mobile payment platform, and some countries in the first half of 2021.
 Moreover, PayPal customers will also be able to use cryptocurrencies to shop at the 26 million merchants on its network starting in early 2021.
 Merchants will have no additional system integration.
 Account holders will be able to instantly convert their selected cryptocurrency balance to fiat currency.